CodeLifeOrg/codelife/README.md

 ## Additional Technical Information

+### The `canon` Framework

+A great deal of Codelife's functionality and structure, including its user management, API configuration, page routing, and social media integration are all handled through Datawheel project known as `canon`.
+It is highly recommended that you familiarize yourself with the `canon` documentation, as it provides reasoning behind much of the file structure of codelife.
+These sections of the readme are of particular importance:

+* [User Management](https://github.com/datawheel/canon#user-management) Explains how users are added and authenticated, as well as the concept of "roles".
+* [Custom API Routes](https://github.com/datawheel/canon#custom-api-routes) Explains the purpose of the `/api` folder, and how canon automatically scans for routes.
+* [Custom Database Models](https://github.com/datawheel/canon#custom-database-models) Explains the purpose of the `/db` folder, and how canon automatically builds and associates models.

 ### Explanation of Env Vars

 All environment variables prepended with `CANON_` are documented in the `canon` repo [here](https://github.com/Datawheel/canon).